Regularization of linear regression model#

 model_first_fold = cv_results["estimator"][0]

-Now, we can access to the fitted PolynomialFeatures to generate the feature names:
+Now, we can access the fitted LinearRegression (step -1 i.e. the last step of the linear_regression pipeline) to recover the feature names.

 feature_names